rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-19-a-song-like-summer.md

 ## **Spending a song-like summer!**

 Our summer is like a song, sometimes we don’t know the lyrics, but we still enjoy the song. 🎶😌 And then we sing the song till we are familiar with the lyrics.
 Just like that, we were struggling with some concepts but we enjoyed learning and using those concepts in the best way possible.
-So let’s see how interesting it is so far..
+So let’s see how interesting our summer song is so far..

 ## How challenging it is?